deependhamecha/ctwitter/README.md

 ### If all above files are available then lets get started. ###

 * Install XAMPP
- Then start 'Apache' and 'MySQL' (Note: Your MySQl port should be configured at 3306).
+ Then start 'Apache' and 'MySQL' (Note: Your MySQL port should be configured at 3306).
 Open your favourite browser and type 'http://localhost/phpmyadmin' (If you have configured before then login with root privileges).
 Then Select 'Databases' and Create Database with name 'twitterdb'.

 * Install JDK 8.